Obstetrics & Gynecology Residency

 Current Residents

-Each year, we are proud to accept seven of the brightest, future OBGYN leaders into the Thomas Jefferson University Obstetrics & Gynecology Residency program.
+Each year, we are proud to accept five of the brightest, future OBGYN leaders into the Thomas Jefferson University Obstetrics & Gynecology Residency program.
 Our residents exemplify our department’s diversity, representing a wide range of backgrounds, experiences and interests.

 Learn why our residents chose Thomas Jefferson University for their OBGYN residency and what inspires them as they pursue their passion for helping others through medicine.